ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 key comes to the Verifier in an Endorsement from an Endorser.

 No particular algorithm or cryptographic protocol is assumed for the verification of the Attester.
-The verification key could be a symmetric key, a public key, or something more sophisticated.
+The verification key could be, typically, a symmetric key, a raw public key, or a certified public key.

 Evidence typically contains an identifier for the Attester (e.g., {{-rats-eat}} `ueid`) in a claim, sometimes termed an "identity claim",